adamtow/actioncuts/docs/index.md

 # ActionCuts
-ActionCuts is an essential tool for developers making complex and reusable shortcuts.
+ActionCuts is an essential tool for any developer making complex and reusable shortcuts.
 ActionCuts can:

 - Insert complete shortcuts or action blocks inside of other shortcuts.
 - Extract action blocks from shortcuts.